 Ricardo Bayon is a Partner and a member of the Board of Directors of Encourage Capital.
 Ricardo leads the water team and new business and innovation at Encourage and works across several other investment sectors.
 Ricardo is a member of the Investment Committee of the EKO Green Carbon Fund.
 Prior to co-founding EKO in 2007, Ricardo helped found and served as the Managing Director of the Ecosystem Marketplace, a web site and information/analysis service covering the emerging environmental markets.
 In that capacity he co-authored a number of publications on voluntary carbon markets, mitigation banking, and ecosystem services, including The State of Voluntary Carbon Markets 2007: Picking up Steam and Voluntary Carbon Markets: An International Business Guide to What They Are and How They Work, and Conservation and Biodiversity Banking: A Guide to Setting Up and Running Biodiversity Credit Trading System.
 For nearly two decades he has specialized on issues related to finance, banking, and the environment.
 He has done work for a number of organizations, including Insight Investments, the International Finance Corporation (IFC) of the World Bank, IUCN, The Nature Conservancy, Domini Social Investment, among others.
 His articles have appeared in publications such as The Washington Post, The Atlantic Monthly, and the International Herald Tribune.
 He has also written numerous publications and chapters on mitigation banking, biodiversity markets, markets for water quality, and other environmental markets.
 He was born in Bogota, Colombia, and is currently based in San Francisco.
 Ricardo graduated with a B.A. degree from Brown University.

-Jason Scott is a Co-Managing Partner and on the Board of Directors of Encourage Capital.
+Jason Scott is on the Board of Directors of Encourage Capital.
 He was a co-founder of EKO.
 Jason is a member of the Investment Committee of the EKO Green Carbon Fund.
 Prior to EKO, Jason was a founding Director and investment analyst at Generation Investment Management, co-founded by David Blood and former Vice President Al Gore, Jr. As its first employee, Jason helped build the firm and its first and second products, investing in global listed equities and climate change solutions respectively.
 From 1999 to 2004, Jason worked with Acumen Fund, Flatiron Future Fund/Foundation and New Philanthropy Capital.
 From 1996-1999, Jason was President of a NYC-based software company.
 Previously, Jason helped found and build Public Allies, a youth and community development organization.
 In 1998, the Rockefeller Foundation selected Jason as a fellow in its Next Generation Leadership Program.
 He co-founded Cleantech for Obama and served on several transition advisory boards for the Obama Administration and is currently on the boards of Oil Change International, the Frankfurt Zoological Society and Public Allies.
 Jason also co-founded and jointly leads a network of family offices investing in Cleantech, Renewables and other Environmental Opportunities (called the CREO Syndicate).
 Jason graduated from Duke University cum laude and has an M.B.A. with honors jointly from Columbia and London Business Schools.

-Prior to 2002, Adam composed music for numerous films, television commercials and theater productions, and he was founder and CEO of “Red Ramona,” an award winning music and sound design studio in New York City.
-He is a Trustee of the Brooklyn Academy of Music, Yad Hanadiv, Rockefeller Philanthropy Advisors, the Harmony Institute and Bang on a Can.
+Prior to 2002, Adam composed music for numerous films, television commercials, and theater productions, as founder and CEO of “Red Ramona,” an award winning music and sound design studio in New York City.
+He is a trustee of the Brooklyn Academy of Music, Yad Hanadiv, Rockefeller Philanthropy Advisors and Bang on a Can.
 He is a member of the Council on Foreign Relations.
-Adam earned a B.A. from Princeton University and an M.E.M. from the Yale School of Forestry and Environmental Studies.
+Adam earned a B.A. from Princeton University and a Master of Environmental Management from the Yale School of Forestry and Environmental Studies.